YeNomX/YeNomApp.github.io/privacy.md

 ## Privacy Policy

-Kaijie Yu built the YeNom app as a Commercial app.
+Kaijie Yu built the YeNom app as a Freemium app.
 This SERVICE is provided by Kaijie Yu and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.